indilib/indi/3rdparty/indi-asicam/README.md

 value between 40 and 80.
 For example on ARM systems it's advised to set a value of 40 if you find problems with many broken frames.

+You can also start video stream.

 TESTING

-The driver was tested with OpenPHD and KStars/EKOS as a remote INDI server (just select remote driver, the IP of machine where indi_asicam is running and the default port 7624).
+The driver was tested with KStars/EKOS as a remote INDI server (just select remote driver, the IP of machine where indi_asicam is running and the default port 7624).
 Connect to the camera you want to use and have fun!